-The INTEGER function returns an integer representation of a number or
+The INTEGER function returns an integer representation of a number,

-character string in the form of an integer constant.
+character string, date, or time in the form of an integer constant.

 INT[EGER] (NumericExpression | CharacterExpression )